Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Evaluation of the Qubit-Binary System

-In this section, we present the evaluations and examples of the main coding theorem.
-Having the source state $\rho$ and output distribution $Q_X$, the purpose is to find the output-constrained rate-distortion function $R(D;R_c,\rho||Q_X)$ for any fixed amount of common randomness.
-By inverting this function we then achieve the rate-limited optimal transport cost function.
+In this section, we study the example of qubit-binary systems.
+Having the qubit source state $\rho$, a Bernoulli output distribution $Q_X$, and entanglement fidelity as the distortion measure, we aim to find the OC rate-distortion function $R(D;\infty,\rho||Q_X)$ for the case of unlimited common randomness.
+By inverting this function we then achieve the RLOT cost $D(R; \infty, \rho || Q_X)$ function.
+We then provide the numerical results for a few numerical examples and plot the rate-distortion function.